ateb14/Study/README.md

-# Test(Golang)
+# Test
-This is the repository that stores my testing codes in Golang.
+This is the repository that stores my testing codes.